Dhampir: Features

+Legends state that dhampirs were, for the most part, normal members of the community.
+But dhampirs, especially male, of paternal vampire descent could see invisible vampires and practice sorcery, often starting careers as vampire hunters, which would be practiced for generations from father to son.
 Some traditions specify signs by which the children of a vampire can be recognized.
 Albanian legends state they have untamed dark or black hair and are very cunning or courageous in nature.
-They are not attracted to blood and can eat normally like other human beings.
-They also are not vulnerable to sunlight.
+They are not attracted to blood and can eat normally like other human beings, though the option to bite other living beings in order to extend one's life is always an open choice.

 In Bulgarian folklore, possible indications include being "very dirty", having a soft body, no nails or bones (the latter physical peculiarity is also ascribed to the vampire itself), and "a deep mark on the back, like a tail."
 In contrast, a pronounced nose was often a sign, as were larger than normal ears, teeth or eyes.
 According to J. Gordon Melton, from his book, The Vampire Book: The Encyclopedia of the Undead, in some areas, a true dhampir possessed a "slippery, jelly-like body and lived only a short life—a belief ... that vampires have no bones."

+In modern culture

+Examples of modern dhampir characters include Blade, a vampire-slaying hero in the Marvel comics and films; Alucard from the Castlevania video games and TV series; Rayne, the red-headed anti-heroine protagonist of the BloodRayne franchise; D from the Vampire Hunter D novels and their adaptations; and Kagura from OneChanbara Z: Kagura.
+Other mentions include Renesmee Cullen and Dennis Dracula-Loughran.

+Dhampirs also appear in the works of Scott Baker, Nancy A. Collins, Barb and J. C. Hendee, Rebecca York, Richelle Mead, and Stephenie Meyer.